AndreasFerdinand/Excel2ABAPValue/README.md

 > Repository is under heavy development!

 ## Motivation
-In order to simplyfy unit tests in SAP ABAP, this script enables you to maintain test data in Microsoft Excel and export it to ABAP `VALUE` statements, which can be used in ABAP SQL Test Double Framework.
+In order to simplify unit tests in SAP ABAP, this script enables you to maintain test data in Microsoft Excel and export it to ABAP `VALUE` statements, which can be used in ABAP SQL Test Double Framework.

 ### Default Conversion
 #### Source Data